Incline Dumbbell Chest Fly: How To Do, Muscles Worked

 3. Raise one arm up to the ceiling, keeping your elbow slightly bent.

-4. Slowly lower the dumbbell down to the side of your chest, keep your elbow in line with your shoulder.
+4. Slowly lower the dumbbell down to the side of your chest.

 5. Pause, then slowly raise the dumbbell back up to the starting position.